FAIRplus/the-fair-cookbook/content/recipes/introduction/FAIR-and-knowledge-graphs.md

 in some sectors of the industry, is taking place.

-KGs and graph databases claim to be capable of offering new insights with better performance, owning to the optimization of their query engine for fast traversals.
+KGs and graph databases claim to be capable of offering new insights with better performance, owing to the optimization of their query engine for fast traversals.
-With description logics (DL), knowledge graphs represent knowledge to allow "intelligent" machines and algorithms to reason over and work with.
+With description logics (DL), KGs represent knowledge to allow "intelligent agents", machines and algorithms, to reason over and work with.
-Hence, for some domain specific representations and tasks, `Knowledge Graphs` (KG) and graph databases are seen as more suited than RDBMS storage.
+Hence, for some domain specific representations and tasks, KG and graph databases are seen as more suited than RDBMS storage.

 These benefits warrant the significant investments made to develop tools and frameworks to support KG storage solutions.
 It also means that KG are becoming mainstream.

 It is not that graph-oriented data storage is replacing RDBMS storage.
 As always, with all technologies and tooling, one needs to understand the task at hand and choose the most suitable solutions for addressing a specific challenge.

 ## The different types of knowledge graphs